 - No one is permitted to wear articles of clothing that are "see-through."
 Underwear is never proper outer attire at school. - No chain-type jewelry hanging from clothing or pockets.
 Pants must be worn at the waistline. - Clean short pants may be worn, but they must reach to at least mid-thigh. - All dresses and skirts must reach to mid-thigh. - No pajama tops or bottoms may be worn (including look-alike products which have pockets). - Footwear: Safety is always the primary concern.
 House slippers, cleated or spiked shoes, shower shoes (Adidas, soccer slides) and flip-flops are never permitted.
-Fashion (i.e.: the height of the heels/soles or roller blades incorporated into the shoes) will not take precedence over safety. - Tank tops, tube tops and halter tops are not permitted in the school.
-Single tank tops and muscle shirts may not be worn to school.
-This will apply to both males and females.
-A basketball jersey is considered to be a tank top. - Clothing bearing obscene or objectionable subject matter is not permitted. - No head gear, hats, scarves, head coverings, sweatbands, bandanas, combs, or picks, etc. Exceptions may be made for religious reasons with prior approval by the district administration. - Sunglasses are not to be worn inside the building. - No spiked or studded belts, bracelets and jewelry that could cause harm to another. - Pants and shirts may not contain holes or tears that make the clothing unacceptable for school. - Clothing or items that advocates drug usage, violence, gang membership or other objectionable themes is not to be worn in the school. - All outerwear (overcoats, jackets, windbreakers) and hats are to be placed in the designated location upon entering the building, and are only to be removed/replaced when the students enter/exit lunch and in extenuating circumstances, which will be announced by the administration.
+Fashion (i.e.: the height of the heels/soles or roller blades incorporated into the shoes) will not take precedence over safety. - Sleeveless tank tops less than two inches wider at the shoulder. - Clothing bearing obscene or objectionable subject matter is not permitted. - No head gear, hats, scarves, head coverings, sweatbands, bandanas, combs, or picks, etc. Exceptions may be made for religious reasons with prior approval by the district administration. - Sunglasses are not to be worn inside the building. - No spiked or studded belts, bracelets and jewelry that could cause harm to another. - Pants and shirts may not contain holes or tears that make the clothing unacceptable for school. - Clothing or items that advocates drug usage, violence, gang membership or other objectionable themes is not to be worn in the school.

+- All outerwear (overcoats, jackets, windbreakers) and hats are to be placed in the designated location upon entering the building, and are only to be removed/replaced when the students enter/exit lunch and in extenuating circumstances, which will be announced by the administration.
 For the purposes of this regulation, sweaters, sweatshirts and fleeces are not considered outerwear and may be worn. - "Hoodies" will be allowed unless the hood is placed on the head.
 Students continually abusing the "hoodie" policy will have the right to wear a "hoodie" revoked. - Any items worn for the express purpose of displaying gang affiliation or support (such as insignia, bandanas, medallions, wrist/neck bands, beads, markings, etc.) are strictly forbidden.